I can’t wait for you to try this keto apple cranberry cobbler. It’s packed with fall flavors and a pure delight to all the senses.

 Can you imagine the oohs and ahhs from your family if you serve them this treat on Christmas morning?

-I love how this keto cranberry cobbler is a perfect way to enjoy cranberries while in season.
-With that being said, you can certainly also use frozen cranberries and enjoy them any time of year, I know I will.
+I love how this keto-friendly apple cranberry cobbler is a perfect way to enjoy cranberries while in season.
+However, you can certainly also use frozen cranberries and enjoy them any time of year; I know I will.

 Are Apples Keto-Friendly?

-If you are wondering if apples are ok while doing a keto diet, the short answer is no. Look the saying an apple a day keeps the doctor away may sound catchy but apples don’t make it to the acceptable keto fruit list.
+If you are wondering if apples are okay while following a keto diet, the short answer is no. While the saying “an apple a day keeps the doctor away” may sound catchy, apples don’t make it to the acceptable keto fruit list.

 Unfortunately, they are too high in carbs to be allowed.

-You see a medium apple on average has anywhere from 20-25 grams of net carbs.
-That my friend is enough to kick you out of ketosis and blow your entire macros for the day.
+On average, a medium apple has 20-25 grams of net carbs.
+That, my friend, is enough to kick you out of ketosis and blow your entire macros for the day.

-However, this girl found a tasty way to get over this obstacle with the use of chayote squash as a stand-in for the apples you can enjoy the same flavors without the excess amount of carbs.
+However, this girl found a tasty way to overcome this obstacle.
+By using chayote squash as a stand-in for the apples, you can enjoy the same flavors without the excess carbs.
 Aren’t I a clever girl?

 Are Cranberries Keto-Friendly?